hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Then there is another question: how to kill the server process when test cases all finished?

 [15:19:35](#wDLXj1LxiC_Tr5rR-9hcRS8VGLaRFjySt_X_J1p7kvk) <WayneCui (WayneCui)>:
 Have cover 70 test cases.
-If you have Java installed on your computer, can play with it. Ì†ΩÌ∏â https://github.com/WayneCui/red-hessian
+If you have Java installed on your computer, can play with it. üòâ https://github.com/WayneCui/red-hessian

 [15:27:09](#BdjEJ-kt3KDun7NylCstZnxxsalpdjYBTA3MqoSxbPQ) <hiiamboris (NOT THIS ONE)>:
 Killing processes possible only using OS API from R/S